infonl/dimpact-zaakafhandelcomponent/src/main/app/README.md

 ## Running unit tests

 Run `npm run test` or `npm run test:watch` to execute the unit tests via [Jest](https://jestjs.io/).

-## Running end-to-end tests

-From the root of the project execute script `./start-e2e-with-test-env.sh` or `./start-e2e-with-local-env.sh` to execute the end-to-end tests using Playwright.
-At the moment the local tests need more zaakType data to run succesfully.

 ## Further help